uber/NullAway/README.md

 Let's walk through this script step by step.
 The `plugins` section pulls in the [Gradle Error Prone plugin](https://github.com/tbroyer/gradle-errorprone-plugin) for Error Prone integration.

 In `dependencies`, the first `errorprone` line loads NullAway, and the `api` line loads the [JSpecify](https://jspecify.dev) library which provides suitable nullability annotations, e.g., `org.jspecify.annotations.Nullable`.
-NullAway allows for any `@Nullable` annotation to be used, so, e.g., `@Nullable` from the Android Support Library or JetBrains annotations is also fine.
+NullAway allows for any `@Nullable` annotation to be used, so, e.g., `@Nullable` from the AndroidX annotations Library or JetBrains annotations is also fine.
 The second `errorprone` line sets the version of Error Prone is used.

 Finally, in the `tasks.withType(JavaCompile)` section, we pass some configuration options to NullAway.
 First `check("NullAway", CheckSeverity.ERROR)` sets NullAway issues to the error level (it's equivalent to the `-Xep:NullAway:ERROR` standard Error Prone argument); by default NullAway emits warnings.
 Then, `option("NullAway:AnnotatedPackages", "com.uber")` (equivalent to the `-XepOpt:NullAway:AnnotatedPackages=com.uber` standard Error Prone argument) tells NullAway that source code in packages under the `com.uber` namespace should be checked for null dereferences and proper usage of `@Nullable` annotations, and that class files in these packages should be assumed to have correct usage of `@Nullable` (see [the docs](https://github.com/uber/NullAway/wiki/Configuration) for more detail).
 NullAway requires at least the `AnnotatedPackages` configuration argument to run, in order to distinguish between annotated and unannotated code.
 See [the configuration docs](https://github.com/uber/NullAway/wiki/Configuration) for other useful configuration options.
 For even simpler configuration of NullAway options, use the [Gradle NullAway plugin](https://github.com/tbroyer/gradle-nullaway-plugin).